Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 Which device IoT data is need for the smart field service use case differs a lot and must be implemented in the FSM connector.
 Some device IoT data will play an important part:

 1. Current Device location (geo location and address) -> Important for FSM: service object, route planning etc.
-2. Alarm data (current alarms) -> Important for FSM: service request, dispatching and scheduling based on severity etc.
+2. Alarm data (current alarms) -> Important for FSM: service request, dispatching and scheduling based on severity and status etc.
+3. Serialnumber, hardware informations -> Important for FSM: service request, what kind of equipment is needed, spare parts and failure/maintenance plan.
-3. Device master data -> Important for FSM: What firmware or software is currently running on the device, legacy devices have often not the option to be updated remotely.
-If a service activity is planned additional actions can be combined like software/firmware updates.
+4. Firmware and Software Version -> Important for FSM: What firmware or software is currently running on the device, legacy devices have often not the option to be updated remotely.
+If a service activity is planned additional actions can be combined like onsite software/firmware update.
-4. Measurement and event data -> Important for FSM: Last measurements and events give the service technician last status of device before service request was created (Snapshot).
+5. Measurement and event data -> Important for FSM: Last measurements and events give the service technician last status of device before service request was created (Device satus Snapshot).
 To get more detailed information before the service activity is starting.

 # API and Domain Model